Searates' Asia Shipping Guide: A must read for importers and exporters

 DDP Incoterm (Delivered Duty Paid)

-According to the DDP incoterm, a supplier may consider delivery complete when the following steps have occurred – goods delivered to the recipient, import duties paid and cargo is ready for unloading at the specified destination.
+According to the DDP incoterm, a supplier may consider that delivery is complete once when the following steps have occurred – goods delivered to the recipient, import duties paid and cargo is ready for unloading at the specified destination.
 DDP imposes maximum obligations on the shipper, as opposed to the EXW clause, where shipping responsibilities are placed mainly on the recipient.
 The recipient may decide to unload or insure the goods at their own time.

-You may find more information about DDP here.
+Read more about DDP here.

 DAP Incoterm (Delivered at Place)